Alexei Navalny Was Poisoned With Novichok Nerve Agent 'To Silence Him,' Merkel Says

 Both Sergei and Yulia Skripal survived the March 2018 attack in Salisbury, England, and the U.K. charged two Russian men with the crime.
 Then-Prime Minister Theresa May said that the U.K.'s security and intelligence agencies determined the men were "officers from the Russian military intelligence service, also known as the GRU."

-Four months after the Skripals were poisoned, two local residents of Salisbury came into contact with Novichok and one of them later died.
-U.K. authorities have said the two residents likely were exposed to nerve agent that had been discarded after the March attack.
+Four months after the Skripals were poisoned in Salisbury, two local residents came into contact with Novichok, and one of them later died.
+U.K. authorities have said the two likely were exposed to the nerve agent that had been discarded after the March attack.

 The Russian government has denied involvement in the Salisbury poisonings.